Bangladesh: Three killed in violence after alleged desecration of Quran in Durga Puja pandal

 Three people were killed in Bangladesh’s Chandpur district on Wednesday in a clash between a mob and the police that broke out following social media posts about alleged desecration of the Quran at a Durga Puja pandal in Comilla district, The Daily Star reported.

-Nazimuddin, the sub-inspector of Hajiganj upazila (sub-district) police station in Chandpur confirmed the deaths.
+Nazimuddin, the sub-inspector of Hajiganj upazila (sub-district) police station in Chandpur confirmed the deaths, the Star reported.
 Nazimuddin said that the deceased had injury marks on their body, but he could not confirm what caused them.
 At least 15 policemen were also injured, he said.

-Chandpur Superintendent of Police Milon Mahmud said that the clash broke out after a procession, that started after the the evening Namaaz on Wednesday, attacked a Durga Puja pandal at Haziganj Bazar area.
+Chandpur Superintendent of Police Milon Mahmud told the newspaper that the clash broke out after a procession, that started after the the evening Namaaz on Wednesday, attacked a Durga Puja pandal at Haziganj Bazar area.
 The police fired bullets in the air and tear gas shells to control the situation.

 Clashes were also reported from the districts of Comilla, Chattogram, Kurigram and Moulvibazar as mobs allegedly vandalised temples and idols of Hindu deities.
 At least 50 people have been injured in the violence in Comilla, according to The Daily Star.